quadratichq/quadratic/docs/embed.md

 ## Viewing and editing in the embed

 Anyone with the link can open the embed.
-If the file is shared as **Can edit**, they can change cells and run code in the browser.
+They can change cells and run code in the browser regardless of whether the file is shared as **Can view** or **Can edit**.
 Those changes are **not** saved back to your file unless the viewer signs in to Quadratic.
 If they log in and want to keep their changes, they can save a **copy** of the file to their own account.
 So your original file stays under your control; embedded viewers get a full experience but saving requires a Quadratic account and creates their own copy.